microsoft/LightGBM/python-package/README.rst

 Preparation
 '''''''''''

 32-bit Python is not supported.
 Please install 64-bit version.
+If you have a strong need to install with 32-bit Python, refer to `Build 32-bit Version with 32-bit Python section <#build-32-bit-version-with-32-bit-python>`__.

 `setuptools <https://pypi.org/project/setuptools>`_ is needed.